hyperledger/iroha-2-docs/src/guide/blockchain/triggers.md

 Triggers can be scoped and un-scoped.
 Iroha supports both un-scoped system-wide triggers as well as
 [domain-scoped triggers](#domain-scoped-triggers).
-Since system-wide triggers scan all events, and domain-scoped triggers only scane events emitted in a certain domain, it is highly recommended to use domain-scoped triggers where possible.
+Since system-wide triggers scan all events, and domain-scoped triggers only scan events emitted in a certain domain, it is highly recommended to use domain-scoped triggers where possible.